thisarray/thisarray.github.io/index.md

 Chapter 7 - Tetromino
 - [tetromino](making-games-with-python-and-pygame/tetromino/tetromino.html)
-- [pentomino](making-games-with-python-and-pygame/tetromino/pentomino.html) - A version of Tetromino using pieces made from 5 boxes.
+- [pentomino](making-games-with-python-and-pygame/tetromino/pentomino.html) - A version of Tetromino using pieces made from 5 boxes
-- [tetrominoforidiots](making-games-with-python-and-pygame/tetromino/tetrominoforidiots.html) - A version of Tetromino using pieces made from 1 box.
+- [tetrominoforidiots](making-games-with-python-and-pygame/tetromino/tetrominoforidiots.html) - A version of Tetromino using pieces made from 1 box
-- [tromino](making-games-with-python-and-pygame/tetromino/tromino.html) - A version of Tetromino using pieces made from 3 boxes.
+- [tromino](making-games-with-python-and-pygame/tetromino/tromino.html) - A version of Tetromino using pieces made from 3 boxes
-- [domino](making-games-with-python-and-pygame/tetromino/domino.html) - A version of Tetromino using pieces made from 2 boxes.
+- [domino](making-games-with-python-and-pygame/tetromino/domino.html) - A version of Tetromino using pieces made from 2 boxes

 [Chapter 8 - Squirrel Eat Squirrel](making-games-with-python-and-pygame/squirrel/squirrel.html)

 [Chapter 9 - Star Pusher](making-games-with-python-and-pygame/starpusher/starpusher.html)

 Chapter 10 - Four Extra Games
-- [flippy](making-games-with-python-and-pygame/flippy/flippy.html) - An "Othello" clone where the player tries to flip the computer AI player's tiles.
+- [flippy](making-games-with-python-and-pygame/flippy/flippy.html) - An "Othello" clone where the player tries to flip the computer AI player's tiles
-- [inkspill](making-games-with-python-and-pygame/inkspill/inkspill.html) - A "Flood It" clone that makes use of the flood fill algorithm.
+- [inkspill](making-games-with-python-and-pygame/inkspill/inkspill.html) - A "Flood It" clone that makes use of the flood fill algorithm
-- [fourinarow](making-games-with-python-and-pygame/fourinarow/fourinarow.html) - A "Connect Four" clone against the computer AI player.
+- [fourinarow](making-games-with-python-and-pygame/fourinarow/fourinarow.html) - A "Connect Four" clone against the computer AI player
-- [gemgem](making-games-with-python-and-pygame/gemgem/gemgem.html) - A "Bejeweled" clone where the player swaps gems to try to get three identical gems in a row.
+- [gemgem](making-games-with-python-and-pygame/gemgem/gemgem.html) - A "Bejeweled" clone where the player swaps gems to try to get three identical gems in a row

 [Read the Book](https://inventwithpython.com/pygame/)